Axure0/calculator/README.md

 # calculator
-A calculator coded in HTML and JS
+A Calculator Coded in HTML and JS